dinomite505/learning_docker/docker-container-assignment/README.md

 # Run and Test Containers

-In this assignment we will be running multiple different containers, create a custom network and connect those containers to it, test their connection and clean everything up.
+In this assignment we will be running multiple different containers, create a custom network and connect those containers to it, test their connection, and clean everything up.
 We will be using Nginx, Apache and MySQL images for our containers.
-This practice will give you insight to essential Docker commands and how containers work in general.
+This short project will give you insight to essential Docker commands and how containers work in general.

 <br>